njang/GA-w10d04-django/README.md

 	- In our `views.py` we will now be **rendering** our template instead of sending HTTP responses, so so we can update our views.py to only import render from django.shortcuts.
 Feel free to delete the line importing HttpResponse.

-	- Finally, in our index function in our views.py file, lets update the render to show our index.html:
+	- Finally, in our index function in our views.py file, let's update the render to show our index.html:

 	```python
 	def index(request):